awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 The following diagram shows the key components of the configuration for this scenario\.

-![\[Diagram for scenario 1: VPC with a public subnet\]](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/images/Case1_Diagram.png)
+![\[Diagram for scenario 1: VPC with a public subnet\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/Case1_Diagram.png)

 **Note**
-If you completed the exercise [Getting Started with Amazon VPC](GetStarted.md), then you've already implemented this scenario using the VPC wizard in the Amazon VPC console\.
+If you completed [Getting Started with Amazon VPC](vpc-getting-started.md), then you've already implemented this scenario using the VPC wizard in the Amazon VPC console\.

 The configuration for this scenario includes the following:
 + A virtual private cloud \(VPC\) with a size /16 IPv4 CIDR block \(example: 10\.0\.0\.0/16\)\.
 This provides 65,536 private IPv4 addresses\.